ggerganov/wave-share/README.md

 For all protocols: `dF = 46.875 Hz`.
 For non-ultrasonic protocols: `F0 = 1875.000 Hz`.
 For ultrasonic protocols: `F0 = 15000.000 Hz`.

+## Getting the local IP address

+For convenience, a [simple WebRTC hack](https://github.com/diafygi/webrtc-ips) is used to automatically detect the local IP address of your machine, so you don't have to provide it manually.
+However, the latest WebRTC spec prevents this from being possible for security reasons, so at some point this "feature" will stop working in all browsers.
+For example, [it no longer works on Safari](https://stackoverflow.com/questions/46925857/get-the-client-ip-address-with-javascript-on-safari).

 ## Build

 To build this project you need Emscripten compiler.
 Additionally, you need [FFTW](http://www.fftw.org) built with Emscripten.
 Run the ``compile.sh`` script.

 ## Known problems / stuff to improve

-  - Does not work with: IE, IE Edge, Chrome/Firefox on iOS, Safari on macOS (?)
+  - Does not work with: IE, IE Edge, Chrome/Firefox on iOS, Safari on macOS
   - Ultrasonic sound transmission does not work on most devices.
 Probably hardware limitations?
   - In presence of multiple local networks, cannot currently select which one to use.
 Always the first one is used
   - There is occasionally sound cracking during transmission.
 Need to optimize the Tx code